RyanCCollins/ryancollinsio/client/README.md

 * [Andreas Daiminger](https://github.com/adai183)

 Many thanks to the team behind [React Boilerplate](https://github.com/mxstbr/react-boilerplate), especially @maxstbr for setting a standard for the level of quality we in the React community can all learn from.
 Many of the ideas used here were reverse engineered from the same project.

+Also many thanks for this [amazing logo](http://codepen.io/arthurmasl/pen/xVrbmo) goes to codepen user arthurmasl.